🎙️

 Best Producing Podcast Episodes

-Producing is covered across 4 podcast episodes in our library and 3 expert guests — including SmartLess.
-Conversations explore core themes like nepo sister, aussie mafia, dodgy romanian, drawing on firsthand experience and research from leading practitioners.
+Producing is covered across 6 podcast episodes in our library, spanning 2 shows and 5 expert guests — including SmartLess, Conan O'Brien Needs a Friend.
+Conversations explore core themes like nepo sister, dense and busy breasts, psychoanalysis as narrative creation, drawing on firsthand experience and research from leading practitioners.

 Below you'll find key insights, core concepts, and actionable advice aggregated from the top episodes — followed by a ranked list of the best producing discussions to explore next.